top of page

 Family members signify their continued mourning for another 100 days by wearing a colored cloth on their sleeve.
 The deceased’s children wear black cloth, grandchildren wear blue, and great grandchildren wear green.
 If the deceased was a child or wife, the mourning period is not observed.

-- No celebrations, no bright colours Some only follow this for 7 days, 49 days, 100 days or more.
-I don't think there is a right or wrong.
-Over the years there has been so many changes to suit modern day life.
-In the old days, the mourning clothes had to be worn for 3 years, which is not practical in today's world.
+• No celebrations and no bright colours: Some families follow this for 7 days, 49 days, 100 days or even longer.
+I do not think there is a strict right or wrong.
+Over the years, many customs have adapted to suit modern life.
+In the past, mourning clothes had to be worn for 3 years, which is not practical in today’s world.

-So here is what my family did during the 100 days.
-(100 days from the death of my father and not 100 days after the funeral)
+So here is what my family did during the 100 days of mourning - counted from the date of my father’s death, not 100 days after the funeral.

-We had a few birthdays during this period but we were not allowed to celebrate as we were still in mourning, instead we had a quiet one.
-Presents and cakes were still allowed but no well wishes and candles or birthday songs were allowed.
-No weddings.
+We had a few birthdays during this period, but we were not allowed to celebrate as we were still in mourning, so we kept them very quiet.
+Presents and cakes were still allowed, but no well wishes, candles or birthday songs.
+Weddings were also not allowed.

-- No Chinese new year celebrations for 1 year as the Chinese believe that we should not celebrate what was not a good year.
-We still did our usual Chinese new year preparations, cleaning of the ancestral altar, ancestral offerings, fengshui preparations but we were not allowed to give or receive any lucky red packets.
+• No Chinese New Year celebrations for 1 year: It is believed that if the family has experienced a death, Chinese New Year should not be celebrated in the usual way during the following year.
+We still carried out our usual Chinese New Year preparations, such as cleaning the ancestral altar, making ancestral offerings and doing the feng shui preparations, but we were not allowed to give or receive lucky red envelopes.

-- No visiting others homes This was not hard as we were in lock down 3.0.
-But usually you would not be allowed to visit other peoples homes as we could be bringing them bad luck.
-Others can however visit your home.
+• No visiting other people’s homes: This was not difficult for us, as we were in lockdown 3.0 at the time.
+Under normal circumstances, though, we would not have been allowed to visit other people’s homes, as it is believed we could bring them bad luck.
+Others, however, can still visit your home.

-- Wearing black cloth on our sleeves my siblings and I all had to wear a piece of black cloth and my nieces and nephews blue, pinned by a safety pin.
-This has been an adaption to to suit the modern day world, where as in the past hemp mourning clothes had to be worn.
+• Wearing black cloth on our sleeves: My siblings and I all had to wear a piece of black cloth pinned to our sleeves with a safety pin, while my nieces and nephews wore blue.
+This is an adaptation to suit modern life, whereas in the past hemp mourning clothes would have been worn instead.

-- No hair cuts this was easy for me and my sisters, but my brother had to go 100 days without shaving.
-Which wasn't that bad actually seeing as we were in lock down.
+• No haircuts: This was easy enough for me and my sisters, but my brother had to go 100 days without shaving, which actually was not too bad given that we were in lockdown.

-We were told by the priest that after the funeral we no longer needed to burn incense and offer food everyday and just when we wanted to.
-But we continued to burn incense and offer three meals a day until the 100th day as it felt right and we had been doing it for 30 days already.
-We only burned incense during meal times, but we did keep a candle burning for the 100 days.
-After this we switched to using LED tapered candles.
+We were told by the priest that after the funeral we no longer needed to burn incense and offer food every day, and could instead do it whenever we wanted.
+But we chose to continue burning incense and offering three meals a day until the 100th day, because it felt right and by that point we had already been doing it for 30 days.
+We only burned incense at meal times, but we did keep a candle burning throughout the full 100 days.
+After that, we switched to using LED taper candles.

-During the mourning period we wanted to give up something to gain merits for my father in the afterlife so we decided to go Vegan, We felt that if we made a sacrifice, we would be gaining merits for my father to give him a better chance of a better afterlife, although my father was a wonderful honest man, he probably didn't need the extra merits but we wanted to do something for him.
+During the mourning period, we wanted to give up something to gain merit for my father in the afterlife, so we decided to go Vegan.
+We felt that by making a sacrifice ourselves, we could gain merit on his behalf and give him a better chance in the afterlife.
+Although my father was a wonderful, honest man and probably did not need any extra merit, we still wanted to do something for him.

-A lot of Chinese traditions are slowly becoming lost with the younger generations; with a lot of us relying on the guidance of the older generations.
-During my fathers funeral my sister and I found ourselves searching the internet on the different customs and what they symbolised.
-We read multiple articles in English and in Chinese (my parents would be pleased to know that sending us to Chinese school for 10 years was not a waste of school fees LOL).
-We gathered bits of information here and there and together with my siblings we made all the arrangements and preparations for the funeral so that our mum didn't have to.
+A lot of Chinese traditions are slowly being lost with the younger generations, as many of us rely on the guidance of our elders.
+During my father’s funeral, my sister and I found ourselves searching the internet to understand the different customs and what they symbolised.
+We read multiple articles in both English and Chinese - my parents would probably be pleased to know that sending us to Chinese school for 10 years was not a waste of school fees, lol.
+We gathered bits of information here and there, and together with my siblings, we made all the arrangements and preparations for the funeral so that our mum did not have to.

-So I hope this post will help those who need to prepare for a Chinese funeral and those who are interested in the Chinese funeral customs.
+I hope this post will help those who need to prepare for a Chinese funeral, as well as those who are simply interested in Chinese funeral customs.

 "As long as you have the heart..."